karanacharya2003/SweetItUp/README.md

 * Proposed the use of a **shared CacheContext** to elegantly handle a **state synchronization bug**.
 * Encouraged **separation of concerns** and **clean architecture** practices.

+🔸 **Note:** While  **Gemini** was used for  most of the boilerplate code generation only to fasten the process and coming over the redundant reimplementation of stuffs, all **ideation, system design decisions, and core logic** were purely driven by me.
 ---

 ## 🚀 Tech Stack